AutoMachine0/Auto-GNAS/README.md

 ## User-defined
-AutoGNAS is very friendly for users to implement customization, users can freely define their own functional components as long as they follow the **specifications** and AutoGNAS will automatically load user-defined components.
+Auto-GNAS is very friendly for users to implement customization, users can freely define their own functional components as long as they follow the **specifications** and Auto-GNAS will automatically load user-defined components.
 User can know the custom specification of each functional component in the following list, which is very simple.
 The list of definable components is as follows:

 **1. Search Space**